 Joanne T. Greenspun Chair

-An active soloist and chamber musician, Ms. Masoudnia has been a participant in the Marlboro Music Festival and previously played oboe concertos with the Concerto Soloists of Philadelphia (now the Chamber Orchestra of Philadelphia) and the New York Symphonic Ensemble.
-Prior to her appointment with The Philadelphia Orchestra, she was solo English hornist of the Minnesota Orchestra for seven years and a featured artist on a CD of Beethoven and Josef Triebensee oboe trios, which was originally released on the ASV Quicksilver label, and in February 2023 her most recent recording, English Horn Expressions, featuring works for solo English horn, was released digitally on the Navona Records label.
+Ms. Masoudnia was a participant in the Marlboro Music Festival and played oboe concertos with the Concerto Soloists of Philadelphia (now the Chamber Orchestra of Philadelphia) and the New York Symphonic Ensemble.
+In addition, she was the solo English hornist of the Minnesota Orchestra for seven years.
+She is a featured artist on a CD of Beethoven and Triebensee oboe trios released on the ASV Quicksilver label, and in February 2023 her most recent recording, English Horn Expressions, featuring works for solo English horn, was released digitally on the Navona Records label.